Houston Dispute Resolution – Mediation

 Along with arbitration, mediation is one of the most common forms of dispute resolution in Harris County, Fort Bend County, Waller County, Galveston and the greater Houston area.
 Mediation is employed in personal and business law situations involving aggrieved parties who wish to attempt to resolve their differences at the negotiating table.
 Although it is not appropriate in all situations, it can be an effective means of resolving disputes as well as a “first step” that does not necessarily preclude further legal action.

-A Closer Look at Mediation in Houston, Sugar Land and Missouri City
+A Closer Look at Mediation in Houston, Sugar Land and Katy

 Under the legal codes of the United States and Texas, mediation resembles a supervised negotiation process that applies both to consumer law and corporate law.
 It is a private, voluntary process that occurs outside the courtroom and does not involve a judge.
 For proceedings to begin, both parties must agree to mediation as a course of action.